The digital marketing mistakes that quietly kill growth.

 Most marketing mistakes are not caused by ignorance.
 They are caused by incentives.

-Agencies get paid whether campaigns work or not — so they optimise for activity.
-Platforms make vanity metrics easy to see — so businesses optimise for what they can find.
-Changing strategy feels like progress — so businesses churn through channels before any compound.
+Agencies get paid whether campaigns work or not.
+So they optimise for activity.
+Platforms make vanity metrics easy to see.
+So businesses optimise for what they can find.
+Changing strategy feels like progress.
+So businesses churn through channels before any compound.

 None of this is irrational.
 It is just misaligned with what actually builds a business.